ioppermann/modjpeg-nginx/README.md

 __Context:__ `location`

 Apply a dropon to the image.
 The dropon is given by a path to a JPEG image for `image` and optionally a path to a JPEG image for `mask`.
-If no mask image is provided, the image will applied without transcluency.
+If no mask image is provided, the image will be applied without transcluency.
 If a mask image is provided, only the luminance component will be used.
 For the mask, black means fully transcluent and white means fully opaque.
 Any values inbetween will blend the underlying image and the dropon accordingly.

 This directive is not set by default.